 3. Know When To Start Pepper Seeds

-To get your ideal planting date, find your area’s last expected frost date and then count back 8 to 10 weeks to know when to start pepper seeds.
-You can use the tool below to get this information automatically.
+To get the best date for planting peppers, find your area’s last expected frost date and then count back 8 to 10 weeks to know when to start pepper seeds.
+The tool below gives you this information automatically.

 Pepper Seed Starting Calculator

-Enter your zip code or city and state to get your last expected date of frost and the best dates for starting pepper seeds.
+Enter your zip code or city and state to get your average last frost and the best dates for starting pepper seeds.

 Get the last expected frost and pepper planting dates for your area.